KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 ### [MMM-TautulliLatest by Snille](https://github.com/Snille/MMM-TautulliLatest)

-1. Information: There are updates for 1 dependencie(s):
+1. Information: There are updates for 2 dependencie(s):
+   - eslint -> ^10.2.1
    - globals -> ^17.5.0

 ### [MMM-text-clock by ngnijland](https://github.com/ngnijland/MMM-text-clock)